-The Jungian Psychotherapy Program (JPP) and the Jungian Studies Program (JSP) are two-year programs where participants together study the fundamentals of Jungian theory grounded in experiential learning.
-The program year which runs from October to June provides learners 144 hours of instruction in Jungian theory, 54 hours of small group consultation, and 36 hours of large group process.
+The Jungian Psychotherapy Program (JPP) and the Jungian Studies Program (JSP) are concurrent two-year programs where participants together study the fundamentals of Jungian theory grounded in experiential learning.
+The JPP/JSP training year, which runs from October to June, provides learners 144 hours of instruction in Jungian theory, 54 hours of Small Group, and 36 hours of Large Process Group*.
 Classes are taught primarily by Jungian psychoanalysts, with specialists utilized as needed based on their particular skill set.
-A clinically-oriented program, the JPP offers licensed mental health and social service professionals an opportunity to enrich and deepen their work through didactic and experiential learning in Analytical Psychotherapy.
-The JSP, developed for non-clinicians, provides those outside the licensed professions the opportunity to develop and deepen an understanding of Jungian theory and application of Jungian thought.
-Both programs co-participate in theory instruction hours.
+A clinically-oriented program, the JPP offers licensed mental health and social service professionals an opportunity to enrich and deepen their work through didactic and experiential learning in Analytical Psychology.
+The JSP, developed for highly motivated professionals in other fields, provides the opportunity to expand and deepen an understanding of Jungian theory and application of Jungian thought.
+Both programs participate together in theory instruction hours.
 Small Groups meet separately for each program, with a focus on clinical material for the JPP Small Group Case Consultation, and the JSP Small Study Group grounding the exploration of theory in its embodied expression.

 Participants will learn what it means to think and conceptualize symbolically from a Jungian perspective.
-Coursework in the program will included many fundamental aspects of Jungian theory and practice, for example, dream interpretation, active imagination, transference and counter-transference, shadow and persona, the Self, archetypes, the collective unconscious, and the use of mythology and fairy tales in psychotherapy, sand tray, as well as common practice issues such as how to deal with ethical dilemmas and termination.
+Coursework in the JPP/JSP will include many fundamental aspects of Jungian theory and practice, for example, dream interpretation, active imagination, sand tray, typology, transference and counter-transference, shadow and persona, the Self, archetypes, the collective unconscious, and the use of mythology and fairy tales in psychotherapy.

-Continuing Education credit is available for coursework and small groups sessions for learners in the JPP.
-The Institute is approved by the Illinois Department of Professional Regulation to provide continuing education credits for psychologists, social workers, marriage and family therapists and professional counselors.
+Continuing Education (CE) credit is available for coursework and Small Group sessions for JPP students.
+The Institute is approved by the Illinois Department of Professional Regulation to provide CE credits for psychologists, social workers, marriage and family therapists, and professional counselors.
 The C. G. Jung Institute of Chicago maintains responsibility for this program and its content.

 • Wish to learn Jungian theory in a warm collegial atmosphere that encourages deep personal and experiential learning as well as professional networking;

-• Are looking for a continuing education program that will enrich and improve one’s competences through educational seminars and group consultation;
+• Are looking for a continuing education program that will enrich and improve your competences through educational seminars and group process;

 • Would like to participate in a stimulating learning environment where the faculty are Jungian psychoanalysts and the participants are professionals from a variety of cultural and educational backgrounds;

-• Are interested in a time-limited program that is remarkable in providing education in Analytic Psychology while allowing participants to be employed full-time and, in some cases, to commute long distances.
+• Are interested in a time-limited program that is remarkable in providing education in Analytical Psychology while allowing participants to be employed full-time and, in some cases, to commute long distances.

-The JPP is open to licensed mental health and social service professionals such as psychologists, social workers, counselors, marriage and family therapists, addictions counselors, physicians, and nurse practitioners, who desire to take their clinical approaches to a deeper level through group case discussion with a Jungian psychoanalyst.
-JPP applicants must be state licensed to practice psychotherapy, or must be under supervision for clinical work within an organization.
+The JPP is open to licensed clinicians, such as psychologists, social workers, counselors, marriage and family therapists, addictions counselors, physicians, and nurse practitioners, who desire to take their clinical approaches to a deeper level through group case discussion with a Jungian psychoanalyst.
+JPP applicants must be licensed in the state in which they practice psychotherapy, or must be under supervision for clinical work within an organization.
 Practicing clinicians must be covered by malpractice insurance, either individually or through an organization.